 Academic Writing, Reading & Thinking

 This is a new research area for me–seeking to apply multidisciplinary research approaches to academic writing, and exploring the relations between reading, thinking and writing.
-Insights from this research can inform the development of teaching methods and online resources to support teaching and learning.
-Indeed they will also carry implications for automatic multidocument summarization and text generation methods.
+Insights from this research can inform the development of teaching methods and online resources to support teaching and learning of academic writing.
+Indeed they also carry implications for information extraction of research results from research papers, automatic multidocument summarization, and argument mining.

 Research approaches include:

 - Applied linguistics & genre studies

 - Text mining & writing analytics

 - Human information use behavior and citation analysis